Introduction

 Installation

-There are several ways to install Comtrya on a system; cargo, shell script, provided binaries, or package managers.
+There are several ways to install Comtrya on a system: cargo, shell script, provided binaries, or package managers.
 Comtrya can also be built from source.

 Cargo installation